cjitariu/airflow/README.md

 Change it to the range that makes sense for your OpenShift namespace.

+Once deployed, runa  sample dag, and follow shceduler pod logs.
+You will most likely see an error from k8s executor saying that it cannot schedule a pod because of an illegal UID.
+The error will also indicate allowed UID range, which you should use to update airflow-config ConfigMap and delete scheduler pod so that updated config is used.

 ## Images

 There are 3 images used in deployments: